Bicycle Advocacy: What you can do

 If you aren’t already, consider taking an active role in making better bikeways.
 If you are already active, perhaps you’re up for doing a little more.

-2. Be a VIV–a Very Important Volunteer!
-Commit to doing the necessary research and staying informed about one or more local bike infrastructure needs, then volunteer to keep the local bike community informed via guest posts for Local Bike News section, and other outreach.
-(This prevents people later saying, “I didn’t know there were $18,000 available for free bike racks and lockers locally!” or “I didn’t know our state senator voted for three-foot passing and the governor vetoed it!”).
+2. Infrastructure contacts are on Bicycling Monterey’s main resources page.
+Bicycling Monterey regularly features posts about current local bike infrastructure matters, and you can help get such news out to others.
+How?
+Commit to doing the necessary research and staying informed about one or more local bike infrastructure needs, then write guest posts for this site.
+(This prevents people later saying, “I didn’t know $18,000 was available for free bike racks and lockers locally!” or “I didn’t know our state senator voted for three-foot passing and the governor vetoed it!”)

 3. Subscribe to the Bicycling Monterey website, or its RSS feed, so you can catch some bike community news.